potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 <R> Stream<R> map(Function<? super T, ? extends R> mapper);
 ```

 The `map` method takes the function `mapper` to produce a transformed stream of values.
 Does `map` work for correctly for any choice or `mapper`?
 No. This fact is duly stated in the comment above: `mapper` must be a "[non-interfering, stateless function](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#NonInterference)".
 If this condition is not satisfied, bad stuff can happen including data races, exceptions, and incorrect or non-deterministic results.
 We have once again found an imprecise type which is inhabited by more values than are semantically valid.
-We have to rely on our dilligence to ensure that the invariants hold.
+We have to rely on our diligence to ensure that the invariants hold.

 Let's take a step back and examine why this is the case.
 The type of a function, called **function signature**, consists of **argument types** and the **return type**[^3].
 Argument types specify the prerequisites, and the return type specifies the results of the function.
 However, there are escape hatches: functions can also perform various side-effects not captured by the signature.
 They can typically